HusnalK/Humber_Capstone/README.md

 Total = 190.78 CAD

 I am using a Raspberry Pi 3b+ as my broadcom development platform.
-The micro SD card is used to upload the raspbian and set up the Raspberry Pi.
-Some of these supplies like Raspberry Pi and its power supply, micro SD card, header and wires, ethernet cable and Acrylic glass sheet, might already be avaiable with a lot of people doing this project and that greatly reduces the cost of the project.
-I also bought an USB 3 to Ethernet Adaptor to connect my Raspberry Pi to my laptop using SSH and RDP.
+The micro SD card is used to upload the Raspbian and set up the Raspberry Pi.
+Some of these supplies like Raspberry Pi and its power supply, micro SD card, header and wires, ethernet cable and Acrylic glass sheet, might already be available with a lot of people doing this project and that greatly reduces the cost of the project.
+I also bought a USB 3 to Ethernet Adaptor to connect my Raspberry Pi to my laptop using SSH and RDP.
 This part from Amazon does not require any drivers to be downloaded on Windows.

-Also an important thing to note is that the table above only shows the cost of the part; Taxes, shipping, duty and import fee might still be laid on top of these prices depending on where you live.
+Also, an important thing to note is that the table above only shows the cost of the part; Taxes, shipping, duty, and import fee might still be laid on top of these prices depending on where you live.
 This may cause an increase in the cost of the project.

 My budget can be found [here](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR/blob/master/Documentation/Budget.pdf).
-The steep differrence from the amount given in the above table and my budget is due to the fact that I already had a raspberry pi kit which had all it's essentials in it and I was also able to procure a lot of materials from the prototype lab in my college, which also provided me the space to do all my testing and laser cutting.
+The steep difference from the amount given in the above table and my budget is due to the fact that I already had a Raspberry Pi kit which had all its essentials in it and I was also able to procure a lot of materials from the prototype lab in my college, which also provided me the space to do all my testing and laser cutting.

 ### Time Commitment

 The schedule that was followed by me ([Schedule](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR/blob/master/Documentation/CapstoneGProject.pdf)) is based on a weekly basis as required by my course.

 However, for a person who:
-* has all the parts procured along with a raspberrry pi which has raspbian installed and booted up
+* has all the parts procured along with a Raspberrry Pi which has Raspbian installed and booted up
 * is proficient in soldering and other electronics aspects like wiring and PCB designing, etc
-* can upload and run the code on raspbian
+* can upload and run the code on Raspbian
-* has all the machinery like laser cutter and soldering necessities nearby
+* has all the machinery like the laser cutter and soldering necessities nearby

 the estimated time it might take to recreate the same project is as follows: